Free energy of the gas of spin 1/2 fermions beyond the second order and the Stoner phase transition

 of decreasing length dimension.
 The coefficients (couplings) $C_0$, $C_2$, $C_2^\prime,\dots$ of the interaction (\ref{eqn:Vint}) can be then directly determined in terms of the quantities - the scattering lengths $a_0, a_1,\dots$ and the effective radii $r_0,\dots$ - parametrizing the general expansion (in powers of the relative momentum) of the amplitude of the elastic scattering of two particles.
-Trading the (bare) couplings of (\ref{eqn:Vint}) for these measurable quantities which characterize the underlying potential $V_{\rm pot}$ of the binary interactions has also the effect of removing ultraviolet (UV) infinities engendered by the locality of (\ref{eqn:Vint}).
-The simplifications brought in by this approach allowed first to easily reproduce \cite{HamFur00} those terms of the perturbative expansion of the ground state energy $E$ of the system of spin $s$ fermions with equal densities of different spin projections which in the past were obtained by more traditional (and requiring considerably more work) methods of many-body quantum mechanics and to extend \cite{WeDrSch} this computation to the fourth order in the systematic, organized by the power counting rules \cite{HamFur00}, expansion in powers (in higher orders modified also by logarithms) of the dimensionless product $k_{\rm F}R$ of the system's overall Fermi wave vector
+Trading the (bare) couplings of (\ref{eqn:Vint}) for these measurable quantities which characterize the underlying potential $V_{\rm pot}$ of the binary interactions also has the effect of removing UV infinities engendered by the locality of (\ref{eqn:Vint}).
+The simplifications brought in by this approach allowed first to easily reproduce \cite{HamFur00} those terms of the perturbative expansion of the (ground-state) energy density $E/V$ of the system of spin $s$ fermions with equal densities of different spin projections which in the past were obtained by more traditional (and requiring considerably more work) methods of many-body quantum mechanics (such as the ones based on Green's functions or on the Galitskii approach) \cite{FetWal} and to extend \cite{WeDrSch} this computation to the fourth order in the systematic, organized by the power counting rules \cite{HamFur00}, expansion in powers (in higher orders modified also by logarithms) of the dimensionless product $k_{\rm F}R$ of the system's overall Fermi wave vector

 (here $n=N/V$ is the overall density of the gas of spin $s$ fermions and $g_s=2s+1$) and the characteristic length $R$.
-The same approach allowed also to compute the ground state energy of the system of spin $1/2$ fermions for different densities of fermions with the up and down spin projections \cite{CHWO1} recovering the old result of Kanno \cite{KANNO} (obtained analytically for the hard core interaction potential) and to easily extend it \cite{PECABO1} to fermions having spin $s$ greater than 1/2 (and, therefore, more possible spin projections).
-Finally in the works \cite{CHWO3,CHWO4} and \cite{PECABO2} this computation has been extended up to the third order in the systematic expansion in powers of $k_{\rm F}R$.
+The same approach allowed also to compute up to order $(k_{\rm F}a_0)^2$ the ground state energy of the system of spin $1/2$ fermions for different densities of fermions with the up and down spin projections \cite{CHWO1} recovering the old result of Kanno \cite{KANNO} (obtained analytically for the hard core interaction potential) and to easily extend it \cite{PECABO1} to fermions having spin $s$ greater than 1/2 (and, thus, more possible spin projections).
+Finally, in Refs. \cite{CHWO3,CHWO4} and slightly later in \cite{PECABO2} this computation has been extended up to the third order in the systematic expansion in powers of $k_{\rm F}R$.